In this article, we’re going to cover precisely how you can optimize your sales effectiveness and efficiency to create the ultimate sales machine.

 What is Sales Efficiency?

-Sales efficiency is a measurement of how many sales-related tasks a salesperson can accomplish in a given amount of time and resources.
+In short, sales efficiency is a measurement of how many sales-related tasks a salesperson can accomplish in a given amount of time and resources.

 The efficiency of any given team is important, but only if it’s in the right direction.